airbr/webdev-jeopardy/readme.md

-* This is the ReadMe for a Jeopardy game by Beau Murrah, created for Project 1 of WDI.
+* This is the ReadMe for a Jeopardy game by Beau Murrah created for Project 1 of WDI7, Atlanta.

-* Project scope
+Project scope:
+--

-This project intends to meet the [spec defined for Project 1in the course materials](https://github.com/ATL-WDI-Curriculum/projects/blob/master/project1.md).
+This project intends to meet the [spec defined for Project 1 in the course materials](https://github.com/ATL-WDI-Curriculum/projects/blob/master/project1.md).

 [The corresponding Trello for this game is contained at the following URL](https://trello.com/b/FtyjyTlm/wdi-project-1-jeopardy-beau-murrah)